CodCatDev/Pollinations-Ai-Python/README.md

-# CatAI-Reborn
+# Pollinations Lib
-Cat Ai Telegram Bot with AI.
-Free
+Python library, for working with pollinations.ai !

-## Привет
+## Installing